 Student Volunteer Opportunities

-Volunteering with the Office of Admissions is a great way to gain work experience, build your résumé and prepare to apply for a paid position with our office.
-You can apply and commit to more than one ambassador program at a time, each of which require a semester’s commitment (except as noted).
+As a student volunteer, you will help shape the Pomona community and meet your potential new classmates.
+Volunteering with the Office of Admissions is the most direct way for current students to introduce prospective students to the Pomona community.
+Your unique insights are invaluable in helping our guests gain an accurate and well-rounded perspective on the College as they decide if it’s a good fit for them.
+Volunteering is also a great way to gain work experience, build your résumé and/or prepare to apply for a paid position with our office.
+You can apply and commit to more than one program at a time.

 Take Pomona Home

 This is a fun way to share your Pomona College experience with high school students when you go back home over winter or summer break.
 We don't expect you to be an expert on admissions.
 Instead, Take Pomona Home provides a way for you to help younger students learn more about Pomona College by sharing your own story about how you found Pomona, why you chose it and what your college experiences have been like.
-This position requires that you attending a mandatory training session where you will be provided with informational admissions materials for your presentation.
-To volunteer as a Take Pomona Home ambassador, please fill out the Take Pomona Home volunteer interest form, and we will be in touch with you about a training session day and time.
+You will be provided with informational admissions materials and given assistance in planning your presentation.
+To volunteer as a Take Pomona Home ambassador, contact Tina Brooks.

 We welcome current students to apply for paid positions in our office during the summer and academic year to assist with daily programming and build your knowledge of the admissions process.
 Qualified applicants will be enthusiastic, responsible and have strong communication skills.

 Terms: Academic Year (Sept. – May, excluding winter break); Winter (first two weeks of January)